tshead/blade-nano-cps/README.md

 # Blade Nano CPS

-For tips, tricks, and notes for the Blade Nano CPS helicopter, see the [[wiki]].
+For tips, tricks, and notes for the Blade Nano CPS helicopter, see the [wiki](wiki).